 Enhancing Excellence Campaign

-The Enhancing Excellence campaign will create a new upper school wing, IDEA Lab with a focus on innovation and technology, a PK-12 nature-based play area, dedicated spaces for music and drama, and expanded parking.
+The Enhancing Excellence campaign created a new upper school wing, IDEA Lab with a focus on innovation and technology, a PK-12 nature-based play area, a dedicated space for music, and expanded parking.
 Our goal is to prepare our students for the diverse and changing world of the 21st century.
-These new spaces will provide increased opportunities for our students to foster the important skills of creativity, innovation, critical thinking, problem solving, communication, and collaboration.
+These new spaces provide increased opportunities for our students to foster the important skills of creativity, innovation, critical thinking, problem solving, communication, and collaboration.

 Upper School Wing

 - 4 new classrooms to accomodate the steady growth of the Upper School for the last 3 years

 - New gathering areas to foster collaboration and communication